 - The organizer announces the Slot Pull location (I know, in the casino, I meant the specific machine) and time at the Meet & Greet.

-- On Norwegian, you have to meet with the casino manager on the ship to set up the Slot Pull time and date, so that can’t be done until you’re on board.
+- On Norwegian, you have to meet with the casino manager on the ship to set up the Slot Pull time and date, and that can’t be done until you’re on board.
+Remember, the casino usually doesn’t open until you’re in international waters.
 Also, it’s one more chance for people to decide to join in.

 - My standard entry fee in $15 cash per player.